Frequently Asked Questions

 DOES THE DEELEY FOUNDATION COVER THE COST OF GRADUATE SCHOOL?

-The Thomas and Elsie Deeley Foundation only has resources to assist undergraduates.
-Once a student graduates from a college or university or completes four years, it becomes his/her option to seek and pay for any graduate degrees or additional coursework required to obtain an undergraduate degree.
+The Thomas and Elsie Deeley Foundation has resources only to assist undergraduates.
+Once a student graduates from a college or university or completes four years, it becomes his/her option to seek and pay for any graduate degrees or additional coursework required to obtain a degree.
 It is worth noting that over half of our scholarship recipients have gone on to obtain advanced degrees.

 We have had situations where a student’s financial aid from a school was such that the full amount of the Deeley Scholarship Award was not needed to complete his/her undergraduate education.
 In those special cases, we have sometimes offered to provide a portion of the unspent balance of the original Deeley Scholarship towards graduate school.